solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 npm run start
 ```

-You should have the following logged in your terminal:
+You should have the following in your terminal:

 ```bash

 Creating a transaction with close mint instruction...